 - Health curriculum and instruction

 A Master's in Public Health degree typically leads to jobs with local, state or federal government agencies, or in the private sector with non-profit organizations that focus on health issues.
 Graduates can pursue positions as:

 - Environmental health managers

 - Public health program managers

 As with most education concentrations, health educators typically do not enter this career for the money.
-The U.S. Bureau of Labor Statistics (BLS) reported in May 2012 that the median salary for health educators was around $49,000 annually.
-The BLS (www.bls.gov) reports that the health education industry will see a 37% growth in jobs between 2010 and 2020.
+The U.S. Bureau of Labor Statistics (BLS) reported in May 2014 that the average salary for health educators was $55,260 annually.
+The BLS (www.bls.gov) reports that the health education industry will see a 21% growth in jobs between 2012 and 2022.